davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores differences in mean maximum wind speed by month for pre/post-2017
 * OpenMeteoEDA_202306_v006 adds error bars to differences in mean maximum wind speed by month for pre/post-2017
 * OpenMeteoEDA_202306_v006 explores mean maximum wind speed by year, faceted by month, for a single city
+* OpenMeteoEDA_202306_v006 explores mean maximum wind speed by year, faceted by month, for a second city